David Shaw (American football)

-David Lorenzo Shaw (born July 31, 1972) is an American football coach.
+David Lorenzo Shaw (born July 31, 1972) is an American football coach who is currently the passing game coordinator for the Detroit Lions of the National Football League (NFL).
 He served as head coach of the Stanford Cardinal football team from 2011 to 2022.
 Shaw was the team's offensive coordinator for the entire tenure of his predecessor, head coach Jim Harbaugh, from 2007 to 2010.
-Previously, Shaw was a four-year letter winner playing as a wide receiver for the Cardinal from 1991 to 1994, where he was coached by Dennis Green and Bill Walsh.
+Previously, Shaw was a four-year letter winner as a wide receiver for the Cardinal from 1991 to 1994, where he was coached by Dennis Green and Bill Walsh.
 Prior to returning to Stanford as offensive coordinator, Shaw was Harbaugh's passing game coordinator at the University of San Diego and an assistant coach in the NFL for the Philadelphia Eagles, Oakland Raiders, and Baltimore Ravens.
-Shaw resigned as the Stanford head coach, effective immediately, on November 27, 2022.
+Shaw resigned as the Stanford head coach on November 27, 2022.
+In 2024, Shaw served as a senior personnel executive for the Denver Broncos.

 Early life and playing career

 Shaw was born in San Diego, California and moved with his family around the country following his father Willie's career as an NFL coach.
 Shaw played high school football at Rochester Adams High School in Rochester Hills, Michigan while his father coached for the Detroit Lions.

 In 1989, Willie accepted a coaching job at Stanford University and the family moved back to the Bay Area where David ultimately graduated from James Logan High School in Union City, California.

 He went on to attend Stanford University, where he played college football as a wide receiver under head coaches Dennis Green and Bill Walsh.
-In his college career from 1991 to 1994, Shaw caught 57 passes for 664 yards and scored five touchdowns.
-Shaw was also on the Stanford men's basketball and track teams while at the university before earning a B.A. in sociology in 1995.
+In his college career from 1991 to 1994, Shaw caught 57 passes for 664 yards and five touchdowns.
+Shaw was also on the Stanford men's basketball and track teams before earning a B.A. in sociology in 1995.